Discovered by MrSparkle, Using Bombs Discovered by Klydestorm

-By placing an object (such as Medli, Makar, an orb, statue, bombs, a pot, etc.) near the perpendicular intersection of a wall and a ledge, it is then possible to clip through a vast majority of the walls in the game.
+By placing an object (such as Medli, Makar, an orb, statue, bombs, a pot, etc.) near the point where a ledge and wall meet (typically at a right angle), it is possible to clip Link through the vast majority of walls in the game.

 Since storing a chest drastically reduces the size of Link's hit-box (making collisions with solid objects much smaller), it becomes no longer necessary to use an object to ledge clip.
 Rather (as long as the ledge and wall are perpendicular to each other), you can simply strafe against the wall until Link drops and grabs the ledge.
 When you then pull yourself up, Link will clip through the wall (this is especially useful in the Earth Temple).

 - Because pots and bombs are "movable" objects (whilst Link is hanging on the ledge they are being pushed away from him) ledge clipping with them can sometimes require frame-perfect, or near frame-perfect, input in order to succeed.

 - In addition, bombs have a time-limiting window in which you have to clip before they explode.